cran/BayesianFROC/README.md

 reliable estimates.
 I think it should be `ite =33333` for actual data analysis or compatible result with *Jafroc*.

+The author try to remove `eval=FALSE`, but it cause stopping of knitr, so I can not include the following code.
+The following code sometimes crash R session, so,… it is heavy for README file??

 ``` r